EthanCranston/StratoMiners/README.md

 2. `git pull`
 3. `git switch {yourBranch}`
 4. `git rebase -i main`
-5. Squash down to one commit by changing all commits to `fastforward` except for the first
+5. Squash down to one commit by changing all commits to `fastforward` except for the first.
-6. Resolve any conflicts
+6. Resolve any conflicts.
-7. `git switch main`
-8. `git merge {yourBranch}`
+7. `git push -f` -f is needed because of the rebase.
+Only use this on your own branch.
+8. Go to the "Pull request" tab on GitHub and click "New pull request" to create a PR of your branch onto main.
+9. In the "Reviewers" sidebar, request a review from everyone on the team.
+10. Make any changes and get approval.
+11. In you PR on GitHub, select "Squash and merge" (You may have to look for this in a dropdown menu)
 ## Other
 - To edit files from git in VSCode instead of VIM run `git config --global core.editor "code --wait"`